 The City was required to implement the new GASB statements for other post-employment benefits beginning in fiscal year 2008.
-An actuarial valuation dated May 18, 2007 of the City's post-employment welfare benefit program was prepared for the City by The Segal Company with an updated report prepared by Gallagher Benefit Services, Inc. dated November 24, 2009 indicating that the unfunded actuarial accrued liability (the "UAAL") as of July 1, 2010 was \$586,169,000.
+An actuarial valuation dated May 18, 2007 of the City's post-employment welfare benefit program was prepared for the City by The Segal Company with an updated report prepared by Gallagher Benefit Services, Inc. dated November 24, 2009 indicating that the unfunded actuarial accrued liability (the "UAAL") as of July 1, 2010, rolled forward to 2011, as of June 30, 2012 was \$611,012,294.